yohannrub/jquery.timed-slideshow/README.md

     transitionEasing: null,                  // easing of transition
     transitionStartCallback: function(){},   // function to be called at start of each transition
     transitionEndCallback: function(){},     // function to be called at end of each transition
+    sizeSlide: 1,                            // number of slides visible at any moment (integer between 1 and [number of slides])
-    startIndex: 0,                           // index of the first slide to display
+    startIndex: 0,                           // index of the first slide to display (integer between 0 and [number of slides]-1)
     slidesClass: 'slideshow-slides',         // CSS class of slides list element
     prevClass: 'slideshow-prev',             // CSS class of previous button element
     nextClass: 'slideshow-next',             // CSS class of next button element